 |<h1>Interest Rates</h1>||XML (HTML5)||2005|

 Some of the history of computer markup can be seen in the names (h1 and H1, section, sec, sect1, etc).
-Anglo-American influence in computing means most common systems are based on English-language names, although they can be used in any language.
+Anglo-American influence in computing means most common systems are based on English-language names, although they can be used to mark up any textual language.